microsoft/rushstack/api/rush-lib.rushconfiguration.commonfolder.md

 # RushConfiguration.commonFolder property

 The fully resolved path for the "common" folder where Rush will store settings that affect all Rush projects.
 This is always a subfolder of the folder containing "rush.json".
-Example: "C:\\MyRepo\\common"
+Example: `C:\MyRepo\common`

 **Signature:**
 ```javascript